• Skip to main content

 How to Freeze Marinara Sauce

 • Choose Containers in Different Sizes depending on how you intend to use your sauce.
-A larger container or freezer bag may be best for a large pasta night, while a small container or mason jar might be perfect for pizza sauce.
+A larger container or freezer bag may be best for a large pasta night, while a small container or mason jar might be a perfect sauce for Homemade Pizza.
 Jars are a great swap if you are trying to get away from plastic!

 • Fill Glass Jars Only ¾'s Full - This allows the sauce room to expand as it freezes so your jars don't crack.